ksoze84/sokore/README.md

 #### Merging the state

 Replacing the state is the default mode for a kore object setState, but you can configure your kore setState to merge it.
-This can be usefull for refactor old class components.
+This can be useful to refactor old class components.

 ```tsx
 class CounterKore extends Kore<{chairs:number, tables:number, rooms:number}> {